ropensci/roweb3/content/blog/2022-03-29-safeguards-and-backups-for-github-organizations/index.md

 If the device with the app is unavailable (imagine your dog steals it :crying_cat:), then the user needs to enter a recovery code that had been given by GitHub when the user enabled 2FA (hopefully the recovery codes also live in the password manager).

 Note that when using a password manager, it's useful to back up the password database.
+Some 2FA apps will also offer some sort of cloud synchronization so you could e.g. more easily change phones.

 ### Organization members